eth-cscs/pytorch-training/slides/src/3.1-more_on_training/section-slides.md

 # PyTorch Ecosystem

-Hyper-parameters can have a huge impact on the model, and the hyperparameter space is large.
+Hyperparameters can have a huge impact on the model, and the hyperparameter space is large.

 * Ray Tune (https://docs.ray.io)
 * Optuna (https://optuna.org)